3 Principles for Sustainable Dividends in Small/Microcaps

-At NAOS Asset Management we invest in small and micro-cap industrial companies.
+At NAOS Asset Management we invest in a concentrated exposure to quality private & public emerging companies.
 Whilst the concepts of smaller stocks and sustainable dividends may not typically go hand in hand, there are plenty of companies in our investment universe which have demonstrated the ability to consistently pay dividends, and we hope to see this occur sustainably into the future.

 In our view, the principles which create an environment for stable to growing dividends are not necessarily dependent on company size.
 In this article we look at a few key principles to consider for smaller companies when investing for consistent, growing dividend returns overtime.